skupperproject/skupper-website/input/start/index.md

 Use the `skupper status` command again to see if things have changed.
 If the connection is made, you should see the following output:

-<div class="code-label session-1">US East</div>
+<div class="code-label session-2">West</div>

     $ skupper status
-    Skupper enabled for namespace 'us-east'.
+    Skupper enabled for namespace 'west'.
 It is connected to 1 other site.

-<div class="code-label session-2">EU North</div>
+<div class="code-label session-1">East</div>

     $ skupper status
-    Skupper enabled for namespace 'eu-north'.
+    Skupper enabled for namespace 'east'.
 It is connected to 1 other site.

 ## Step 5: Expose your services